Herokid007/Yu-Gi-Oh-Project-Backup/README.md

 ![Picture6](https://user-images.githubusercontent.com/108364254/197350597-fbe5e13e-a0be-4dcc-97a8-081a5e7dc5ac.png)

 The ERD diagram illustrates the functionality of the MySQL database.
+The foreign key is assiocated with the duel monster name and level, where card ID will be linked via both the name and type relationship.